alexirpan/alexirpan.github.io/_posts/2019-04-13-openai-finals.markdown

 A Million 3k MMR Teams at a Million Keyboards Have to Win Eventually
 -----------------------------------------------------------------------

-At the end of the match, OpenAI announced that they were opening signups to allow everyone to play against or with OpenAI Five.
+At the end of the match, OpenAI announced that they were opening sign-ups to allow everyone to play against or with OpenAI Five.
 It's only going to be up for a few days, but it's still exciting nonetheless.
 I have no idea how much the inference will cost in cloud credit (which is presumably why it's only